You’ve probably heard that Facebook ads are great for small business marketing.

 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

-In the days when traditional advertising dominated, it was difficult to tie advertising budgets directly to business results.
+In the days when traditional advertising dominated, it was difficult to tie advertising budgets directly to ROI results.

-When you do Facebook ads for small business, that connection much simpler—so you don’t have to worry that your ad spend is being wasted.
+When you make Facebook ads for small business, that connection is much simpler—so you don’t have to worry that your ad spend is being wasted.

-Facebook delivers a variety of metrics that can help you assess the effectiveness of your ad campaigns.
+Facebook delivers a variety of KPI (key performance indicator) metrics that can help you assess the engagement rates of your ad campaigns.
 They include:

-- Reach: The number of people shown your ads in their news feed
+- Reach: The number of people shown your promoted ads in their news feed

-- Cost per action: Cost per page like, website click, or other goal you choose
+- Cost per click: Cost per page like, website click, or other goal you choose

 - Total spend: The total amount you spend on an ad campaign

-- Clickthrough rate (CTR): The percentage of people who clicked after seeing your ad
+- Clickthrough rate (CTR): The percentage of people who clicked after seeing your B2C marketing ad

-By very clearly showing you the cost of each action, Facebook makes it easy for you to figure out if your campaigns are getting results.
+By very clearly showing you the cost of each action, Facebook makes it easy for you to figure out if your campaigns are getting good KPIs with these engagement benchmarks.

-If you know reach, clickthrough rate, and cost per action, you can easily figure out how expensive it is to get someone to your landing page, or to sign up for your email list.
+If you know reach, clickthrough rate, and cost per action, you can easily figure out how expensive it is to increase website traffic to your landing page, or to sign up for your email list.

-Customer acquisition costs are relatively easy to calculate, and the low cost of Facebook ads means it’s easy to test copy/creative combinations to find the best conversion rates before you go all in.
+Customer acquisition costs are relatively easy to calculate, and the low cost of Facebook ads means it’s easy to A/B test copy and image combinations to find the best conversion rates before you go all in with your ad spend.

 Best practices for Facebook ads: Compelling copy and creative

-Once you’ve decided that Facebook ads are worth your attention, you need to actually put together an ad.
+Once you’ve decided that Facebook ads are worth your attention, you need to actually put together a promoted ad.

-Facebook offers a few different options for the visual component of your advertisement:
+Facebook offers a few different options for the design component of your content to create dynamic product ads:

 - An image